 Lois Fiore has been showing her work in the Boston area for over 30 years.
 Working with oils and pastels, her work varies from figures and portraits to abstracts and still life.
+She also shows photographs.
 She lives and works at the Brickbottom Artist Building and participates in the annual Brickbottom Open Studios.

 Riverside Gallery, Cambridge, photographs

 Her goal in curating the group show "Familiar Faces: Family and Self-Portraits", at the Brickbottom Gallery, Feb - March, 2012 is "to find artists who go deep into what we think is a familiar face to see what new or unexpected insight we might find under the surface.
 In what is often an over-stimulated world, there is a pull to spend our time on external things – work, of course, but also on all the new ways that we’re able to be constantly entertained, engaged, or in communication.
 At times, though, looking at something familiar – the face of our child, or parent, or partner, or ourselves – tells us things that we can’t find anywhere else.
 Sometimes what looks like myopia is really panorama.
 Sometimes looking inward will open us up to the world.
 Sometimes the way in is also the way out."Fiore’s piece, "Collateral Damage," was included in the juried exhibition, "War, Madness, and Delusion," at the Meetinghouse and Wilson Chapel Galleries at the Andover Newton Theological Seminary in Newton Centre, Mass, February - mid-April, 2008.